elixir-lang/elixir/lib/elixir/pages/mix-and-otp/supervisor-and-application.md

 Notice how the supervisor automatically started a new registry, with a new PID, in place of the first one once we caused it to crash due to a bad input.

 In the previous chapters, we have always started processes directly.
 For example, we would call `KV.Registry.start_link([])`, which would return `{:ok, pid}`, and that would allow us to interact with the registry via its `pid`.
-Now that processes are started by the supervisor, we have to directly ask the supervisor who its children are, and fetch the pid from the returned list of children.
+Now that processes are started by the supervisor, we have to directly ask the supervisor who its children are, and fetch the PID from the returned list of children.
 In practice, doing so every time would be very expensive.
 To address this, we often give names to processes, allowing them to be uniquely identified in a single machine from anywhere in our code.

 Let's learn how to do that.